-Voice assistants are poised to become our home’s digital butlers, and Amazon’s Alexa is a strong contender in the race to be the best.
-But which is the best Amazon Echo speaker?
-Or should you consider an alternative?
+Voice assistants are fast becoming our digital butlers, built into all manner of devices and ready to answer to our every beck and call.
+Amazon’s Alexa is a strong contender in the race to be the most popular and ultimately the best option.
+So if you're ready to take the plunge, which is the best Amazon Echo speaker to buy?
+Or should you consider an alternative smart speaker?
 Read on.

 While other voice-assistants offer similar features, Alexa is still ahead.
 It has a wider range of functions, and greater consistency across its platforms, than Apple's Siri on the HomePod, and Google’s Assistant is a little more awkward still - and its Google Home speaker doesn’t sound quite as good as Amazon’s equivalent.